max-ng/GRP/README.md

 # General Route Planner

-**GRP**(General Route Planner) is a high-performance and open-source routing engine for multiple pickup/dropoffs routing optimization and multi-vehicle allocation.
+**GRP**(General Route Planner) is a high-performance and open-source routing engine for multiple pickup and dropoffs routing optimization and multi-vehicle allocation.

 The algorithm is designed to work faster and finding better cost minimum than genetic algorithms, tabu search and ant colony optimization in this problem.